Adobe, Salesforce Release CDPs, Marketo Suffers Outage and More DX News

 Marketo reported that all Marketo services were restored as of 3:35 p.m.
 ET and a minute later said all systems were fully operational.

-According to ThousandEyes, an internet and cloud intelligence provider, the outage due to connectivity issues between Marketo’s CDN provider, Cloudflare, and its own data center.
+According to ThousandEyes, an internet and cloud intelligence provider, the outage was due to connectivity issues between Marketo’s CDN provider, Cloudflare, and its own data center.
 It lasted for around an hour, according to a Tweet from ThousandEyes.

 The outaged created the predictable buzz on Twitter for Marketo users.